Correa alba is a rounded, dense shrub, growing to a heaight of about 2 metres by up to 1 metre wide.

-Correa alba has blooms that are more flattened and star-shaped.
+Correa spp. often have mostly solitary flowers or up to 10 flowers arranged in cymes.
+In this species, the flowers are not typical tubular Correa flowers in that they are more flattened and star-shaped with 4 white petals spread out rather than fused into a tube; produced solitarily or in small clusters in leaf axils.
 They are usually white with some forms having blooms with a pink tinge.
 The main flowering period covers autumn and winter with sporadic flowering at other times.

 The fruit are composed of small woody cocci (segments) and is referred to as a schizocarpic-capsule with the cocci spliting apart.
 In this species, they are to 7 mm long and green.

 Author’s notes: Our specimens have proved to hardy, free flowering, frost and drought resistant in a cold-climage garden near Armidale.
 One plant is growing on the south side of our house and during winter is in complete shade for almost three months.
 In other words, this species is ideal for very shady areas.
 In our cold climate garden, specimens reach a height of about two metres.

 This is a very easy plant to grow in coastal NSW and further inland.
 It is usually hardy once established with little maintenance required.
 Prune after flowering to encourage a denser plant.
 Grow on a sandy soil in full sun for best results.
 Give some water in very dry times.

 Can be grown as a hedge or topiary.
 It has been used in large coastal landscapes for a good amount of time.
 It can handle salt spray so useful in beachside properties etc. Can also be grown in a pot.

 Propagate from cuttings.
 Seed can also be used but is slower and cuttings strike relatively easily.